GOD PROTECTS NIGERIAN CHURCH FROM DESTRUCTION FROM BOMBS

 God has protected a congregation of the Evangelical Church Winning All (ECWA) in Jos, Nigeria, from destruction when a security guard discovered and then safely disposed of an improvised explosive device (IED) on Sunday.
 Bomb squad members later discovered a second IED and safely disarmed it.

 An Open Doors source reported: “A security guard at the church found a polythene bag close to the choir area in the church and determined it was suspicious.
 He immediately removed the bag and threw it over the fence where it exploded without injuring anyone.
 Afterwards the bomb squad arrived and found another bomb hidden in a bag in the church.
 They were able to remove it safely.

 “We thank God for His grace.
 Had those bombs not been discovered, the destruction would have been severe.
 This is a big testimony for which we thank the Lord.
 It is also a very poignant reminder of the importance of continued prayer for the Lord’s protection over his children in Nigeria,” concluded the source.

-It was not immediately clear who the perpetrators of the failed attack are, but it is assumed that the terrorist group Boko Haram is behind it.
+It was not immediately clear who the perpetrators of the failed attack are, but it is assumed that the terrorist group an extremist group that is located primarily in Northern Nigeria is behind it.
 Boko Haram claimed the lives of at least 34 people during the second half of last week in several attacks in Chad, Nigeria and Niger.